Nishida House, 1966 / Yoji Watanabe

 About Yoji Watanabe

 Yoji Watanabe was born 1923, in Joetsu.
-The son of a long line of carpenters, Watanabe defied his father and enrolled at the Takada College of Technology, where he studied until 1941.
-Which was followed by working at the Nihon Steel Group until 1947, he was then hired by the architectural firm Kume and partners.
-To 1959 he studied for a second time at the Waseda University in Tokyo.
+Watanabe, the son of a long line of carpenters, defied his father and enrolled at the Takada College of Technology, where he studied until 1941.
+He then worked at the Nihon Steel Group until 1947, when he was hired by the architectural firm Kume and Partners.
+In 1959, he studied for a second time at Waseda University in Tokyo.

 Watanabe’s most famous building is the ‘New Sky Building No.3’ (1972, Tokyo), which is built with a high proportion of steel.
-The Battleship looking building is a residential and office office in the Shinjuku district, it also has a high proportion of prefabricated elements, reminiscent of the capsule architecture of Kisho Kurokawa.
+The battleship-looking building is a residential and office building in the Shinjuku district.
+It also has a high proportion of prefabricated elements, reminiscent of the capsule architecture of Kisho Kurokawa.